thanhnguyen-aws/Strata/docs/Architecture.md

 ### CSimp

 The CSimp dialect ([`Strata.Languages.C_Simp`](../Strata//Languages/C_Simp/) is a vaguely C-like language intended to show how to model common programming language constructs in Strata.
 There are many examples in `C_Simp/Examples`.
-CSimp builds on the `Loopy` dialect parameterized by the `Lambda` dialect.
+CSimp builds on the `Imperative` dialect parameterized by the `Lambda` dialect.

 `C_Simp/Verify.lean` demonstrates verification via transformation to Boogie.
 A loop elimination pass is first run to transform loops into the appropriate `assume` and `assert` commands, and then Boogie’s VCG, described above, is used to verify the program.